Optimizing Sparse SYK: Abstract

 Finding the ground state of strongly-interacting fermionic systems is often the prerequisite for fully understanding both quantum chemistry and condensed matter systems.
 The Sachdev--Ye--Kitaev (SYK) model is a representative example of such a system; it is particularly interesting not only due to the existence of efficient quantum algorithms preparing approximations to the ground state such as Hastings--O'Donnell (STOC 2022), but also known no-go results for many classical ansatzes in preparing low-energy states.
 However, this quantum-classical separation is known to \emph{not} persist when the SYK model is sufficiently sparsified, i.e., when terms in the model are discarded with probability $1-p$, where $p=\Theta(1/n^3)$ and $n$ is the system size.
 This raises the question of how robust the quantum and classical complexities of the SYK model are to sparsification.

-In this work we initiate the study of the sparse SYK model where $p \in [\Theta(1/n^3),1]$.
-We show there indeed exists a certain robustness of sparsification.
-First, we show a ``universality'' result, which states that with high probability the ground state energy on the sparse SYK model matches the SYK model up to constant factors independent of the degree of sparsification.
-Additionally, we prove that the quantum algorithm of Hastings--O'Donnell for $p=1$ still achieves a constant-factor approximation to the ground energy when $p\geq\Omega(\log n/n)$.
-Finally, we prove that with high probability, Gaussian states cannot achieve better than a $O(\sqrt{\log n/pn})$-factor approximation to the true ground state energy of sparse SYK.
-This is done through a general classical circuit complexity lower-bound of $\Omega(pn^3)$ for any quantum state achieving a constant-factor approximation.
-Combined, these show a provable separation between classical algorithms outputting Gaussian states and efficient quantum algorithms for the goal of finding approximate sparse SYK ground states when $p \geq \Omega(\log n/n)$, extending the analogous $p=1$ result of Hastings--O'Donnell.
+In this work we initiate the study of the sparse SYK model where $p \in [\Theta(1/n^3),1]$ and show there indeed exists a certain robustness of sparsification.
+We prove that with high probability, Gaussian states achieve only a $\Theta(1/\sqrt{n})$-factor approximation to the true ground state energy of sparse SYK for all $p\geq\Omega(\log n/n^2)$, and that Gaussian states cannot achieve constant-factor approximations unless $p \leq O(\log^2 n/n^3)$.
+Additionally, we prove that the quantum algorithm of Hastings--O'Donnell still achieves a constant-factor approximation to the ground state energy when $p\geq\Omega(\log n/n)$.
+Combined, these show a provable separation between classical algorithms outputting Gaussian states and efficient quantum algorithms for the goal of finding approximate sparse SYK ground states whenever $p \geq \Omega(\log n/n)$, extending the analogous $p=1$ result of Hastings--O'Donnell.